The Jerome Roche Prize

 was inaugurated in 2001 in memory of the British scholar Jerome Roche (1942-1994).
-The prize is awarded annually by the RMA for a distinguished article by a scholar in the early stages of his or her career.
+The prize is awarded annually by the RMA for a distinguished article by a scholar in the early stages of their career.
 Award winners are invited to deliver a keynote lecture at the RMA Research Students’ Conference.

 Nominations can be made by any member of the RMA, and self-nominations are encouraged.
 We strongly encourage nominations that reflect the full diversity of music studies.